Try Out Our NEW Disneyland Ticket Calculator!

 Merchandise Locations

 Disney’s Riviera Resort has one shop, La Boutique, where you can grab souvenirs or simply something that you forgot to bring from home.
-La Boutique has a wide array of Disney merchandise (including some inspired by the Riviera) sundries and snacks.
-Due to the pandemic, hours of operation may be reduced, so be sure to check with the front desk staff once you’re at the resort.
+Located not far from the hotel’s front desk, La Boutique has a wide array of Disney merchandise (including some inspired by the Riviera) sundries and snacks.

-Unlike some of Disney’s other resorts like the Animal Kingdom Lodge or Fort Wilderness, Disney’s Riviera doesn’t have too many recreational offerings aside from the pool.
+Unlike some other Disney resorts like the Animal Kingdom Lodge or Fort Wilderness, Disney’s Riviera doesn’t have too many recreational offerings aside from the pool.
 What they do have, however, is sure to help the whole family unwind.

-At the Riviera, the focus truly is on whisking guests back to a simpler time along the Mediterranean coastline.
-So, a centerpiece of the resort’s courtyard is an activity area devoted to European-inspired lawn games.
-The chess lawn, bocce ball court, and activity lawn are all available for guests to use and are sure to bring some wholesome fun to your vacation.
+At the Riviera Resort, the focus truly is on whisking guests back to a simpler time along the Mediterranean coastline.
+So, a centerpiece of the resort’s courtyard is an activity lawn devoted to European-inspired lawn games.
+The chess lawn, bocce ball court, and activity lawn are all available for guests to use and are sure to bring some wholesome fun to your Disney vacations.
 Kids can also enjoy regular Movies Under the Stars, while the adults get in a workout at Athlétique Fitness Center or along the resort’s jogging path.

 Photo of hotel lobby